datastackacademy/data-engineering-101/week_1/wk1_code_review/README.md

 The project should be well-commented, without unused code.

 ### Instructions
-- Make a new public repository on your GitHub called 'DE 101 Code Review 1'
+- Make a new public repository on your GitHub called 'DE101-Code-Review-1'
 - The repository should include:
     - A `.gitignore` file with whatever you want to exclude from Git
     - A `README.md` with at least a brief description of the project, instructions for setup, and a license